 One of the things I love most about the summer is grilling.
 It’s an opportunity to do all kinds of different things with meats and vegetables that I don’t get a chance to do during the rest of the year.

-And during the summer, my local Mexican markets have a wider variety of produce which means endless combinations for creative dinners at my house.
-I’ve recently been craving calabacita, a zucchini-like squash that has lighter green speckled skin, which is also one of José’s favorites.
+During the spring and summer, my local Mexican markets have a wider variety of produce which means endless combinations for creative dinners at my house.
+I’ve recently been craving calabacita, a zucchini-like squash that has lighter green speckled skin, and is also one of José’s favorites.
 As I was strolling through the aisles, I was trying to decide what to stuff them with and as soon as I saw chilaca chiles, I knew that was what I wanted.

 They’re long and skinny with dark green skin, but you may recognize them better when they’re dried – known as chile pasilla.
 When fresh, they’re mild with a very subtle sweet flavor and you can char and peel them just the same way you do with a poblano.

 This dish is a variation of one that José grew up eating and when I served it for dinner over the weekend, the first thing he said after taking a bite was, “sabe a mi casa.”
-To me, that’s the ultimate compliment and I know I need to write the recipe down to make again soon.
+To me, that’s the ultimate compliment.

 I love, love, love the little community we’ve grown on our Facebook fan page.
 A week or two ago, I posted a question asking fans what their favorite Mexican recipes are that they’ve adapted for crock-pot cooking.
 Overwhelmed with the number of delicious suggestions, I decided to whip up a batch of slow-cooked frijoles as my final tribute to National Slow-Cooking Month.
 (Thanks to Tortilla fan Annette for giving us the basic cooking instructions she uses.)